 Some big-box stores might not have rice in bulk.
 And I mean 20 pounds of rice.
 Sure, you can sometimes find those things at stores like Costco, but, if you don’t have access to one or can’t afford the membership, you can just bulk up at your local Asian grocery store.

 My favorite?
 Stir-fried rice.
 Yessssssss.
 Make a lot of it and you’re set for days.

 Tofu Is 99 Cents

 At my local Asian grocery store, I am lucky to score a block of firm tofu for 99 cents.
 But it doesn’t end there.
-Additionally, there’s a plethora of tofu blocks to choose from – from silken to extra firm.
+Additionally, there are a plethora of tofu blocks to choose from – from silken to extra firm.
 From plain to flavored tofu products.

 When I am feeling really cheap, I just settled for the good ‘ol firm block of tofu.
 If I want something extra firm or flavored, I splurge another 29 cents for it.
 Either way, I find that a block of tofu is cheaper than Safeway or Trader Joe’s.

 One of my favorite fast and cheap breakfast recipe using tofu is a vegan tofu scramble.
 Just add a few your favorite spices, a pinch of turmeric, salt, and load ’em up with whatever veggies you want.

 The discount produce section never disappoints at the Asian grocery store.
 I can usually find large bags filled with items like bell peppers, bananas, and potatoes.
 Although all of those are great options to sling into your shopping cart, just be sure you’ll be using these items soon before they go bad.

 I typically just grab the bananas.
 I will either freeze them and have them for smoothies.
 Or, I will make a loaf of sweet banana bread.